 |New members and applicants are notified of status||August 1|

-*Please note: Attending the fall convening is required for new membership.
+*Please note: Attendance at the Fall Convening is required for new membership.
+At this time, we are planning for a virtual convening in October.
 If you are unable to attend this meeting, please defer your application until next year.

-To best support applicants, we will be hosting two general interest webinars to provide an overview of the application process and answer any questions.
+To support potential applicants, we are hosting general interest webinars to share information about the League, provide an overview of the application process, and address any questions.
 Please register for one of the following dates:

-The Digital Promise League of Innovative Schools is a national network that connects and rallies the most forward-thinking leaders in education.
-League members represent 114 districts in 34 states serving more than 3 million students, and their diverse experiences reflect the advancements, challenges, and vital work of public education in the United States.
+The Digital Promise League of Innovative Schools is a national network that connects and supports the most forward-thinking leaders in education.
+League members represent 114 districts in 34 states serving more than three million students.
+Their diverse experiences reflect the advancements, challenges, and vital work of public education in the United States.

 Digital Promise works at the intersection of education leaders, researchers, and entrepreneurs and developers to improve learning with the power of technology.
-By collaborating on shared priorities, the League spearheads innovative learning and leadership practices that lead to improved outcomes for every student.
+By collaborating on shared priorities, the League spearheads innovative learning and leadership practices to achieve equitable outcomes for every student.
 To that end, the League aims to: